← Back to all posts

 Some of the most meaningful holiday parties I have attended were not really about the party at all.
 They were about giving back together.

-Pick a cause.
-Ask each guest to bring a toy for a local toy drive, warm clothing for a shelter, or supplies for an animal rescue.
-Set up a wrapping station so everyone can package donations together.
-Add food, drinks, and music, and you have a party with purpose.
+Pick one cause and keep it simple.
+Ask each guest to bring a toy for a local toy drive, or warm clothing for a shelter.
+Set up a wrapping station so everyone packages the donations together over snacks and a good playlist, and you have a party with a point to it.
+If the weather cooperates, some of my outdoor party ideas work for a daytime version of this, too.

 This works particularly well for office holiday parties or large friend groups where the "what do we even do" question comes up every year.
 It gives the gathering a clear focus and leaves everyone feeling good.